sgezel/PodDl/README.md

 ## Parameters:

  - /I : Path to file containing rss feed urls.
 This can be either a flat file containing links on each line, or an [.opml](https://en.wikipedia.org/wiki/OPML) file.
+Default is a file called rss.txt in the current working directory.
  - /O: Specify an output directory.
-Will create subfolders for each podcast
+Will create subfolders for each podcast Default is current working directory.
- - /C: Number of concurrent downloads
+ - /C: Number of concurrent downloads Default is 5 connections.